pyryikonen/rojekti/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.